-are the two keys to protecting yourself and your family in an extreme weather event.
+Education and awareness are the two keys to protecting yourself and your family in an extreme weather event.
 There have been countless instances in the history of search and rescue in Larimer County where victims placed themselves in harm's way by refusing to pay attention to a weather forecast or their surroundings.
 Remember, 4-wheel drive vehicles are not indestructible and may offer a false sense of security.
-They can and do get stuck in snow and are easily swept away in floods as any other vehicle!
+They can and do get stuck in snow and are easily swept away in floods like any other vehicle!
 Pay attention to weather advisories, watches, and warnings.
 Educate yourself on the differences between them, know the best way to respond, and share this knowledge with your family and friends.
 Practice situational awareness by learning to be aware of your surroundings and seek further information if you sense imminent danger.
-Keep tune to the latest hazardous weather information and weather forecasts, and always have an emergency plan set in place within your family.
+Keep in tune with the latest hazardous weather information and weather forecasts, and always have an emergency plan set in place within your family.
+We are encouraging everyone to carry a weather radio as a means to receive emergency weather alerts.